 Allowing universities to charge £9,000 a year will result in many women spending most of their working lives in debt, while pupils from poor families and mature students will be put off applying, it said.

 Million+, which represents 28 former polytechnics, said the findings discredited the coalition's insistence that the moves were progressive.
 It claims the changes will leave taxpayers worse off because the government will have to borrow more to fund higher loans and pick up a bigger bill for debts written off after 30 years.
 Write-off costs are likely to rise from 27.5p in the pound to at least 36p, it estimates.
+SOURCE

 The largest of this month's three protests against education cuts is expected as thousands sign up for direct action around the UK

+Tens of thousands of school, college and university students are expected to protest against education cuts tomorrow, in the third day of demonstrations this month.
 By this evening, over 5,500 people had signed up for a day of direct action in London alone, where the national campaign against fees and cuts has organised a march on parliament, and where last week thousands of school pupils and students were "kettled" by police for several hours.

 Some 32 universities are still being occupied following last Wednesday's protests, with most planning to keep a small group in the seized buildings while fellow students march.
 Around 60-70 occupants from Newcastle University intend to join students and pupils from local sixth form and further education colleges on a marching through the city centre, with some 1,700 had signed up to the Facebook page for the event yesterday, with the demonstration planned to culminate in a mass snowball fight.